Ba'ath Party (Syrian-dominated faction): Syria

 The seventh Syrian regional party congress was held in January 1980.
 The congress created a new institution, the Central Committee, to act as an intermediary body between the Regional Command and local branches.
 The Central Committee had 75 members.
 The eighth regional congress decided to expand the Central Committee to 95 members.
 The Central Committee was charged with electing the Regional Command, which previously had been done by the regional congress delegates.
 The Central Committee represents the regional congress when the congress is not in session.

 The party has 19 branches in Syria: one in each of the thirteen provinces: one in Damascus, one in Aleppo and one at each of the four universities.
 In most cases, the governor of a province, police chief, mayor and other local dignitaries make up the Branch Command, but the Branch Command Secretary and other executive positions are filled by party whole-timers.

 The Syrian regional party congress is held every four years.
 While it is a strictly orchestrated affair, the regional congress has been a venue for actual debates on current affairs.
 Criticism against corruption and economic stagnation were expressed at the 1985 regional congress, albeit candidly.
 This congress was attended by 771 branch delegates.

 The party has a parallel structure within the Syrian armed forces.
 The military and civilian sectors only meet at the regional level, as the military sector is represented in the Regional Command and sends delegates to regional congresses.
 The military sector is divided into branches, operating at the battalion level.
 The head of a military party branch is called a tawjihi ("guide").

-The party has an Inspection and Control Committee, instituted in 1980.
+The party has an Control and Inspection Committee, instituted in 1980.
 The Party Security Law was passed in 1979, criminalizing "deviations" inside the party and attacks on the party.

 The party has three bureaus for coordinating work in mass organizations: the Popular Organizations Bureau (coordinating the People's Army militia, the Revolutionary Youth Union, Students Union and the General Union of Syrian Women); the Workers Bureau (coordinating the General Federation of Trade Unions); and the Peasants Bureau (coordinating the Peasants Federation).
 Children joined the Vanguards, an organization for grade-school boys and girls.
 Vanguards attended paramilitary summer camps operated by the armed forces.
 In the mid-1970s, the party ran a mass campaign for the mobilization of peasants into the Peasants Federation.